Sengeki1/Shadertoy/README.md

 # Contributing

 Feel free to fork the repository, make your changes, and create a pull request!
 If you have any questions or suggestions, open an issue and I’ll be happy to help.

+# Resources

+* A nice book to learn shaders <https://thebookofshaders.com/>